Home / Conditions / Cerebral Palsy

-Infants and children who have been diagnosed with a Congenital Syndrome such as Down Syndrome are usually referred for ongoing therapies at the Ottawa Children’s Treatment Centre (OCTC).
+Infants and children who have been diagnosed with a congenital syndrome such as Down Syndrome are referred for ongoing therapies at the Children’s Treatment Centre (CTC) at CHEO (Children’s Hospital of Eastern Ontario).

-Physiotherapy through Action Potential Rehabilitation may be indicated when:
+Physiotherapy through Action Potential Rehabilitation is helpful when:

-- Your child is on a waiting list for physiotherapy at OCTC
+- Your child is on a waiting list for physiotherapy at CHEO

-- Your child would respond better being treated at home
+- Your child would respond better by being treated at home

 - It is difficult for you to transport your child to therapy appointments